QUT-GenAI-Lab/genai-arcade/_posts/2024-10-11-linkedin-generator.markdown

 ---

 #### Try it out:
 - Write a short idea or update in your own words.
+You could try something like: "I'm sometimes tired at work"
 - See how the model transforms it into a LinkedIn post.
 - Try changing your input.
 Does the tone always shift the same way?